dantleech/blog/content/posts/2025/12-14-homeserver.md

-Deciding to go with something more modest I visited my local [CEX](https://en.wikipedia.org/wiki/CeX_(retailer)) store (second hand devices) and was initially going to purchase an Intel NUC device until I noticed that it didn't have a headphone/mic jack, so I purchased a cheaper one that did, a Gigabit i5.
+Deciding to go with something more modest I visited my local [CEX](https://en.wikipedia.org/wiki/CeX_(retailer)) store (second hand devices) and was initially going to purchase an Intel NUC device until I noticed that it didn't have a **headphone/mic** jack, so I purchased a cheaper one for £180 that did, a Gigabit i5.
 It came with 8 gigabytes of RAM but I happened to have a couple of 16GB sticks of DDR4 RAM lying about:

 ![current "rack"](/images/2025-12-14/gigabyte.png)